beyondthefarewell/beyondthefarewell.github.io/index.md

 - **Family Tree**, who fits where, who was that relative you met in the past?
   * Of course there are commercial services offering to help with this, but [Gramps](https://gramps-project.org/) is free and opensource software you can install on your own computer to assist.

 > **Emerging technologies** in the field of artificial intelligence (AI) may present us with other opportunities to preserve the life of someone, perhaps in the form of a digital model of them that we can talk with and interact with.
-While this is possible now but requires are high level of technical expertise that few possess, however tools for this may be developed and become more accessible and user-friendly quite rapidly.
+While this is possible now it requires a high level of technical expertise that few possess, however tools for this may be developed rapidly and become more accessible and user-friendly.

 ### Passing on the passwords, passphrases, encryption keys, usernames etc:
 With the agreement of the account holder consider becoming a joint account holder or administrator on the following, it will make matters easier to deal with beyond EOL.